voxpupuli/puppet-logstash/README.md

        source => 'puppet:///path/to/config.file'
      }

+     or if you want to use hiera to specify your configs, include the following create_resources call in your node manifest or in manifests/site.pp:

+     $logstash_configs = hiera('logstash_configs', {})
+     create_resources('logstash::configfile', $logstash_configs)

+     and then include the following config within the corresponding hiera file:

+     "logstash_configs": {
+        "config-name": {
+          "use_template": true,
+          "content": "logstash/logstash.conf.erb"
+        }
+      }

 To dynamically build a configuration, simply declare the `order` in which each section should appear - the lower the number the earlier it will appear in the resulting file (this should be a [familiar idiom](https://en.wikipedia.org/wiki/BASIC) for most).

      logstash::configfile { 'input_redis':